pierrecle/node-red-contrib-mi-devices/README.md

 2. Make sure you set your region to: Mainland China under settings -> Locale - required for the moment.
 Mainland China and language can set on English.
 3. Select your Gateway in Mi Home
-4. Then the 3 dots at the top right of the screen
+4. Then click the 3 dots at the top right of the screen
 5. Then click on about
 6. Tap under Tutorial menu (on the blank part) repeatedly
 7. You should see now 3 extra options listed in Chinese until you did now enable the developer mode (like the first screenshot below, if not try all steps again!)